tstrall/adage/security-baseline/README.md

 CloudTrail records API activity and resource changes in your AWS account.

+- ✅ **Cost Note**: One multi-region trail for management events is free for 90 days.
+  Logs stored in S3 may incur storage charges depending on size and retention.

+**To enable:**

 - Go to **CloudTrail** in the AWS Console
 - Choose **"Create trail"**
 - Enable a **multi-region trail**